Accessibility Tools

 Stepanov R. et al. Phys.
 Rev. Fluids.
 2024.
 V. 9.
 No. 6.
 Article No. L062601

-Turbulent convection: large scale circulation against the background of small-scale turbulence; convective heat transfer; dynamics of free-swimming heat-insulating bodies
+Turbulent convection: large scale circulation in the background of small-scale turbulence; convective heat transfer; dynamics of free-floating heat-insulating bodies

 Frick P.G et al. J. Fluid Mech.
 2024.
 V. 979.
 Article A23